 Astronomy buffs should head to southern Utah for an off-the-beaten-path weekend with the stars.

 Natural Bridges National Monument was the world’s first International Dark Sky Park.
-Due to its remote location, visitors will see thousands of stars that aren’t visible in urban environments.
+Due to its remote, Utah location, visitors will see thousands of stars that aren’t visible in urban environments.

 View the Milky Way rise over Owachomo Bridge, one of three natural bridges in the park.
 Return in the daylight to hike beneath Owachomo.
 Of course you’ll also want to explore Sipapu Bridge and Kachina Bridge.